Dictionarry-Hub/profilarr/README.md

 Profilarr is a Python-based tool designed to add import/export/sync functionality to the \*arr suite.
 It offers a user-friendly way to export existing custom formats / profiles, import new ones or sync a master instance of Radarr / Sonarr with extras.

+## Discord

+Come join us at https://discord.gg/ZxywYBGRB9 if you need any help or want to talk!

 ## ⚠️ Before Continuing

 - **This tool will overwrite any custom formats in your \*arr installation that have the same name.**